wasemgamal/alex-app-test/README.md

 1. Fork this repository
 2. Create a new branch with your name
 3. Complete the test
+4. Push your changes to your forked repository
+5. Send us the link to your forked repository

 *P.S. dot not forget to commit your changes.*